zstyblik/grafana.org/source/blog/temp/temp.md

 ## New Authentication Options
 New authentication methods add numerous options to manage users, roles and organizations.
-Grafana 2.1 also includes a "Read-only Editor" role.

 ### LDAP support
 This highly requested feature now allows your Grafana users to login with their LDAP credentials.